miracum/MIRACUM-Mapper-2.0-backend/docs/database.md

 query.Where("LOWER(code) ILIKE ?", strings.ToLower(code)+"%")
 ```

 For searching the `meaning`, the `pg_trgm` extension is used.
-The implementation can be found in the `setupFullTextSearch` function in the [gormInit.go](../internal/database/gormInit.go) file. he search is implemented in go as follows (see [conceptQuery.go](../internal/database/gormQuery/conceptQuery.go)):
+The implementation can be found in the `setupFullTextSearch` function in the [gormInit.go](../internal/database/gormInit.go) file.
+The search is implemented in go as follows (see [conceptQuery.go](../internal/database/gormQuery/conceptQuery.go)):

 ```go
 formattedMeaning := strings.Join(strings.Fields(meaning), ":* & ") + ":*" // Adjust for partial matches